 Compliance Issues: Many industries are subject to strict regulations and standards for security.
 Duplication of access cards and key fobs can cause organizations to fall out of compliance, resulting in fines and other penalties.

-Increased Costs: The duplication of access cards and key fobs can result in increased costs, such as the need to replace cards and fobs, the installation of new security systems, and increased security personnel.
+Increased Costs: The duplication of access cards and key fobs can result in increased costs, such as the need to replace cards and fobs, the installation of new security systems, and increase security personnel.

 By minimizing the risk of duplication, organizations can ensure the safety and security of their buildings and facilities, maintain trust, and maintain compliance with relevant regulations and standards.